input-output-hk/cardano-node-wiki/Byron-Rewrite-Node-Demo-#1.md

 - Adding EBBs into the Ledger integration to enable syncing with mainnet
 - Adding remote transaction submission to the network layer
 - Improving test coverage and infrastructure across the whole system
-- Handing over to DevOps and QA for getting ready for testnet

 # Running the demo yourself